jamesquinlan/dsc-techstack/topics/latex.md

 \begin{document}
-The universe is immense and it seems to be homogeneous, in a large scale, everywhere we look at.
+The universe is immense and it seems to be homogeneous, on a large scale, everywhere we look.

 \includegraphics{universe}